SM City Butuan

 SM City Butuan is a shopping mall owned and operated by SM Prime Holdings, the largest mall owner and operator in the Philippines.
 It is the first SM Mall in Agusan del Norte and Caraga Region.
 The mall was supposed to be opened on April 17, 2020, however it was postponed due to the COVID-19 pandemic in the Philippines, and the date of it was moved to November 13, 2020.
 It is located at J.C.
 Aquino Avenue, Brgy.
 Lapu-Lapu, Butuan.
-It is the only shopping mall in the Philippines to be opened in 2020 during the pandemic.

 Facilities

-SM City Butuan anchor stores are SM Supermarket, The SM Store, SM Appliances, Ace Hardware, BDO, Surplus, Uniqlo, Miniso, Watsons, Sports Central, SM Cinema, and Cyberzone.
+SM City Butuan anchor stores are SM Supermarket, SM Store, SM Appliance Center, Ace Hardware, BDO, Surplus, Uniqlo, Miniso, Watsons, Sports Central, SM Cinema, and Cyberzone.

-It has a 765 parking slots, including at the roof deck, bicycle lane, and a helipad.
+It has a 765 parking slots, including at the roof deck, bicycle lane, a helipad, and a solar panels that support DOE's renewable energy goals.

 Construction

 SM City Butuan was planned in 2013.
 Construction was started in 2017, it has a total floor area of 37,000 square meters, and a 3 and a half stories high.
 The mall was completed in November 2020.